 The specific questions we ask include: What are the genes underlying the dazzling variation of flower color and shape?
 How do these gene products (e.g., transcription factors, enzymes, signaling proteins) regulate the production, transportation, modification, and degradation of pigments to generate floral color patterns?
 How do they regulate the division, elongation, and polarization of cells to make flower shapes?
 How does evolution tinker with these genes to generate different phenotypes among species?
 What is the adaptive significance of the diverse floral forms?
 How do flowers with different color patterns and shapes interact with different pollinators?
 What role do these interactions play in adaptation, reproductive isolation, and speciation?
 Please see our Research pages if you are interested in learning more about what we do.

-Aug 20, 2016 - We welcome new graduate students Amy and Qiaoshan.
+Aug 20, 2016 - New graduate students Amy and Qiaoshan joins the lab, Welcome!

 Aug 10, 2016 - Seeing our visiting scholar Dr. Mou off.
 So much work she did in the past year!

 Jun 20, 2016 - Connor has officially graduated and is taking a job at NIH.
 Best luck to your future endeavors, Connor!

 Jun 03, 2016 - Lauren passed her general exam.
 Way to go!